Finding Dominating Induced Matchings in $(S_{2,2,3})$-Free Graphs in Polynomial Time: The general case in which may be non-empty

-Then let us consider the following procedure deleting $S_{2,2,2}$'s in $G[Y]$, which is correct and can be executed in polynomial time by Lemma \ref{lemm:final} and since the solution algorithm of Hertz et al. (see Theorem \ref{DIMpolresults} $(iii)$) can be executed in polynomial time.
+Then let us consider the following procedure deleting $S_{2,2,2}$'s in $G[Y]$, which is correct and can be executed in polynomial time by Lemma \ref{lemm:final} $-$ which involves Lemma \ref{theo:N7} $-$ and since the solution algorithm of Hertz et al. (see Theorem \ref{DIMpolresults} $(iii)$) can be executed in polynomial time.

 \begin{proc}[Delete-$S_{2,2,2}$] \begin{tabbing} xxxxxxxxx \= \kill\\ {\bf Input:} \> Graph $G[Y]$ with a partial coloring of its vertices.\\ {\bf Output:} \> A d.i.m.\ of $G[Y]$ $($consistent with the partial coloring$)$ or\\ \> a proof that $G$ has no d.i.m.\ $($consistent with the partial coloring$)$. \end{tabbing} \begin{tabbing} xxxxx\=xx\=xx\=xx\=xx\=xx\=xx \kill {\bf begin}\\ $(a)$ \>\> Set $F:=G[Y]$;\\ $(b)$ \>\> {\bf while} $F$ contains a critical $S_{2,2,2}$, say $H$ {\bf do} \\ \>\>\> {\bf begin}\\ \>\>\>\> Apply Procedure $\ref{criticalS222}$ to $H$; \\ \>\>\>\> {\bf if} it returns that $G[Y]$ has no d.i.m.\ {\bf then} return ``$G[Y]$ has no d.i.m''\\ \>\>\>\> {\bf else} let $F'$ be the resulting subgraph of $F$: then set $F:= F'$; \\ \>\>\> {\bf end};\\ $(c)$ \>\> {\bf while} $F$ contains a non-critical $S_{2,2,2}$, say $H$ {\bf do} \\ \>\>\> {\bf begin}\\ \>\>\>\> either detect a white vertex $h \in V(H)$ and apply the Vertex Reduction to $h$\\ \>\>\>\> or detect a peripheral triangle of $G$, say $abc$ involving some vertex of $H$,\\ \>\>\>\> and apply the Peripheral Triangle Reduction to $abc$; \\ \>\>\>\> {\bf if} a contradiction arises in the black-white vertex coloring\\ \>\>\>\> {\bf then} STOP with failure\\ \>\>\>\> {\bf else} let $F'$ be the resulting subgraph of $F$: then set $F:= F'$; \\ \>\>\> {\bf end};\\ $(d)$ \>\> Apply the solution algorithm of Hertz et al. $($see Theorem $\ref{DIMpolresults}$ $(iii))$ \\ \>\> to determine if $F$ $\{$which is $S_{2,2,2}$-free by the above$\}$ has a d.i.m.: \\ \>\> {\bf if} $F$ has a d.i.m.\ {\bf then} STOP and return such a d.i.m.;\\ \>\> {\bf else} STOP and return ``$G[Y]$ has no d.i.m.'';\\ {\bf end}. \end{tabbing} \end{proc}